 The young man, with tears running down his cheeks, said, “Yes.
 I want to change my mother’s wish.
 From now on, instead of others loving me, I want to be able to love others no matter how they treat me.”

+The angel beamed and the room was filled with light.
+“Are you sure?”
 “Yes!” cried the young man.
 And his wish was granted.